 Ick!
 That Small Insect Could Be A Tick

-In a world of surprising crawling critters, ticks might be the most unwelcome of all in your Racine County backyard.
+In a world of unwanted crawling critters, ticks might be the most unwelcome of all in your Racine County backyard.

 Worse yet, some ticks are so small they can't be felt.
 You have to search for them on your body.

-Warm, wet weather – such as spring 2013 in Racine County and Wisconsin and northern Illinois – brings out ticks in voluminous numbers.
+Warm, wet weather – such as spring 2013 in Racine County and northern Illinois – brings out ticks in unprecedented numbers.
 Spring and summer is their prime time.
 It's also when people are most active outdoors.

-While finding a tick is certainly bothersome (and creepy), the real danger is the potential for getting sick – very sick.
-Bites from ticks can pose serious health risks.
+While finding a tick is certainly troubling (and creepy), the real danger is the potential for getting sick – very sick.
+Bites from ticks can be serious health risks.

 Ticks carry several other diseases with largely unpronounceable names.
 All have notably unpleasant symptoms.